Medical Social Worker Resume Example

 If you work as a medical social worker, you support patients and families through tough medical situations.
 I help them understand treatment plans and navigate complex healthcare systems.

-You might assess psychosocial needs, coordinate care, and advocate for patient rights.
+You might assess psychosocial needs, coordinate care, and advocate for patient rights—skills you can also emphasize in a cover letter.
 Around 60% of medical social workers focus on discharge planning and follow-up care.

 I often explain healthcare options, connect people to community resources, and provide emotional support.
 You also educate patients about their rights and help secure funding for ongoing treatment.